 Getting Started as a Visiting Student

 Welcome!
 We’re thrilled to welcome you to SUNY ESF!
-Whether you are a visiting student, cross-registered student, audit student and high school student, once your enrollment is confirmed, here are the steps you can take to be sure you’re ready to begin your course(s).
+Whether you are a visiting student, cross-registered student, audit student or high school student, once your enrollment is confirmed via email from the Assistant Director of Special Sessions, here are the steps you can take to be sure you’re ready to begin your course(s).

 Step 1: Activate your SU NetID